 Why we work with co-operatives globally

-Co-operators have also been internationalists.
+Co-operators have always been internationalists.
 And one of the principles that guide our movement is the idea of co-operation between co-operatives.
-For more than 150 years, foreign visitors came to the UK to learn about co-operatives, and British co-operators travelled abroad, sometimes to find suppliers, but also to talk about the idea of a different kind of business.
+For more than 150 years, foreign visitors came to the UK to learn about co-operatives, and British co-operators traveled abroad, sometimes to find suppliers, but also to talk about the idea of a different kind of business.

 Co-operatives can play an important role in achieving the Millennium Development Goals.
 The United Nations estimates that the livelihood of nearly four billion people depends to some extent on co-operatives and an important focus of the College’s international work is supporting co-operatives in the common global endeavour to end poverty and create a fairer world for all.Our international work with co-operatives